manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Profiling.md

 * list with each field that returned a hit
 * list with each keyword from the query and their tf and idf values

-The values can be used to understand why certain documents get scored lower or higher in a search or to improve the existing ranking expresion.
+The values can be used to understand why certain documents get scored lower or higher in a search or to improve the existing ranking expression.